oryon-dominik/dotfiles/README.md

 ## How to create a dotfiles repository on ubuntu

-Tutorial how to setup [ubunutu dotfiles](tutorials/ubuntu/1-how-to-ubuntu-dotfiles.md).
+Tutorial how to setup [ubuntu dotfiles](tutorials/ubuntu/1-how-to-ubuntu-dotfiles.md).

 ---